 Historic along its shores: Delve into historic North Wales' heritage along its dramatic coastline, conquering ancient castles, exploring the hidden secrets of historic homes, tracing the trails of pirates and bringing myths and legends to life.
 Anyone that built a fortress in the 13th century knew that a clear vista of the sea was an essential factor in castle location, since all manner of attacks might come your way from the coast.
 Flint Castle was the first of English king Edward I's 'Iron Ring' of fortresses, designed to subdue the Welsh.
 Conwy, Beaumaris, Caernarfon and Harlech which, together with Conwy Town Walls, form a UNESCO World Heritage Site and the rest of the quintet.

-Welsh legends: All historical landmarks have a story behind them, but some have entered into the realm of 'legend'.
+Welsh legends: All historical landmarks in North Wales have a story to tell, but some have entered into the realm of 'legend'.
 St Govan's Chapel is one such example; the splendidly-sited hermit's cell, built into a cliff near Bosherston in Pembrokeshire, is reached by a set of very steep steps.
 Legend has it that if you count the number of steps going down, it will never be the same as the number going up again!

 Moving back to the coast, explore the beautiful village of Portmeirion.
 Sir Clough Williams-Ellis spent fifty years lovingly creating his vision of an Italianate village in coastal North Wales, hosting some noted authors and playwrights including H. G. Wells or George Bernard Shaw.